 Trained in literature and philosophy, Berlin-based artist and writer Michaela Eichwald (Germany, b.
 1967) works predominantly as a painter.
-This exhibition, the artist’s first US solo museum presentation, brings together painting, sculpture, and collage from across the past 10 years of her practice.
+This exhibition, the artist’s first US solo museum presentation, brings together painting, sculpture, and collage from the past 10 years of her practice.

-Curators: Pavel Pyś, curator, Visual Arts
+Curator: Pavel Pyś, curator, Visual Arts